RZChess/Chess-Puzzle-Randomizer/README.md

 # Future Plans
 1) Making sure you can see the list of puzzle sets in the preset puzzles with the option to remove or change them
 2) Adding a help option to the app that redirects to this page
-3) Let users export puzzle sets as numbered links to be copied and stored somewhere else
-4) Adding the ability to create puzzles for non checkmates like winning material (probably using a different site to do them)
+3) Adding the ability to create puzzles for non checkmates like winning material (probably using a different site to do them)
-5) Have the option to add a flair to each puzzle where you can rate the difficulty and use it for customization
+4) Have the option to add a flair to each puzzle where you can rate the difficulty and use it for customization
-6) Having a settings option that will allow you to customize the app such as editing the presets and changing what website the app redirects to for creating your puzzle
-7) Have the option to go to some website that can test out these mates before you decide which puzzles to make based on 6th change or to automatically make the puzzles from the moves themselves
+5) Have the option to go to some website that can test out these mates before you decide which puzzles to make based on 6th change or to automatically make the puzzles from the moves themselves

 # Contact Info
 If you would like to email me about bugs you found or want suggestions to make the app better feel free to email me at emailforspame64@gmail.com, despite the name I will look at them lol